How to Control Dust and Keep Things Clean on the Job

 Vacuum While You Cut

-If you’re cutting or drilling drywall, you’ll have to drag out the vacuum sooner or later anyway.
+If you’re cutting or drilling drywall, you’ll have to drag out the vacuum sooner or later anyway, even if you’re not sure whether you should dust or vacuum first.
 So do it now and suck up the dust before it spreads.
 If your plans include sanding lots of drywall, consider buying a HEPA filter, which will catch even the smallest particles.
 Standard paper filters trap only the larger particles while your vacuum blasts the rest throughout the house.

 Wear a Respirator, Not a Dust Mask